 11) Increase Dopamine & lower serotonin

 Serotonin is able to increase estrogen, appose dopamine and down-regulate androgen receptors.
-High serotonin is associated with: anti-social behavior, depressed well-being, anti-adventure, not focused or goal-orientated, anger/irritability, low energy, struggle to concentrate, OCD, etc… More on lowering serotonin here…
+High serotonin is associated with: anti-social behaviour, depressed well-being, anti-adventure, not focused or goal-orientated, anger/irritability, low energy, struggle to concentrate, OCD, etc… More on lowering serotonin here…

 Dopamine is the opposite of serotonin, and it increases testosterone, decreases cortisol, enhances well-being and also up-regulates AR.
 More on boosting dopamine here…